xitrum-framework/xitrum-doc/guide/en/intro.rst

 * Fast built-in HTTP and HTTPS web server based on `Netty <http://netty.io/>`_ (HTTPS can use Java engine or native OpenSSL engine).
   Xitrum's static file serving speed is `similar to that of Nginx <https://gist.github.com/3293596>`_.
-* The server supports `range requests <http://en.wikipedia.org/wiki/Byte_serving>`_ (you can pause/resume file download) for static files.
-Serving movie files for smartphones requires this feature.
 * Extensive client-side and server-side caching for faster responding.
   At the web server layer, small files are cached in memory, big files are sent using NIO's zero copy.